Who's been charged by Mueller in the Russia probe so far?

 Alex van der Zwaan

-Mueller's team charged Dutch attorney Alex van der Zwaan for lying to federal investigators in the Russia probe in federal court on Feb.
-16. He pleaded guilty and was sentenced to 30 days in prison and given a $20,000 fine on April 3.
+Mueller's team charged Dutch attorney Alex van der Zwaan for lying to federal investigators in the Russia probe in federal court in February 2018.
+He pleaded guilty and was sentenced to 30 days in prison and given a $20,000 fine in April.

-Van der Zwaan was released from prison on June 4 and turned over to Immigration and Customs Enforcement officials.
+Van der Zwaan was released from prison in June and turned over to Immigration and Customs Enforcement officials.

-According to charging documents, van der Zwaan was employed by a law firm hired by the Ukraine Ministry of Justice in 2012.
+According to charging documents, a law firm hired by the Ukraine Ministry of Justice in 2012 employed van der Zwaan.
 He admitted to lying about his interactions with Gates.

 The charge against van der Zwaan did not involve election meddling or the Trump campaign's operations.
 It stemmed from the special counsel's investigation into a covert Washington lobbying campaign Manafort and Gates are accused of directing on behalf of pro-Russian Ukrainian interests.